 It is true that, under the new legislation, Pardons may not be granted to some individuals who have serious records and/or those with sexual offences against minors.
 However, the overwhelming majority of Canadian criminal record holders are still eligible to apply for a Pardon.
 If you choose not to retain Pardon Applications of Canada to process your application, be cautious of any sales person or company that tells you there is a “deadline” to get a Pardon.

 Shouldn’t I use a Lawyer?

 That’s certainly your option, however, you will likely be subject to legal fees and disbursements that are 3-4x higher than retaining Pardon Applications of Canada.
 In addition, lawyers do not have the same expedited application process, nor do they have a higher chance of success.
-They may not be specialized in Pardon applications at all.
+They may not be specialized in Canadian Pardon applications at all.
 In fact, many lawyers utilize Pardon Applications of Canada as their processing firm and then charge their clients a premium when the work is done.
-By going directly through Pardon Applications of Canada, you pay a lower overall fee and avoid surprising legal costs.
+By going directly through Pardon Applications of Canada, you are shown how to properly get a Pardon, pay lower overall fees, and avoid surprising legal costs.